jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-cellular-automata.md

 <canvas id="canvas-1" width="200" height="200"></canvas>

-as usual, all the code snippets in this article are interactive - try changing that `0.5` to a `0.1` or a `1.0`. you can always focus the snippet and press ctrl+enter to rerun it and generate a new random grid.
+as usual, all the code snippets in this article are interactive - try changing that `0.5` to a `0.1` or a `0.99`. you can always focus a snippet and press ctrl+enter to rerun it, too!

 now that we've got a grid of "alive" and "dead" cells, we'll be running some rules on this grid explain thresholds for survival, birth, death